 Refried bean Recipe – Frijoles Refritos

-This recipe uses tinned beans which makes them much quicker to make and still delicious:
+This recipe takes a short cut and uses tinned beans which makes them much quicker to make and still delicious:

 1-2 tbsp sunflower oil